kdh123/DhCamera/README.md

 ```
 ## Warning
-- If OS version is less than 10, you should allow storage permission or a photo can't be saved into the storage and can't be loaded.
+- If OS version is less than 10, you should allow storage permission or a photo can't be saved into the storage and rendered on the screen.

 ## How to use
 You can start Camera Activity through like below code.